Explore health content from A to Z.

 I need information about...

-You have been diagnosed with gastroesophageal reflux disease (GERD).
-This is a backflow of acid from the stomach into the swallowing tube (esophagus).
+Gastroesophageal reflux disease (GERD) is a backflow of acid from the stomach into the swallowing tube (esophagus).

 Maintain a healthy weight.
 Get help to lose any extra pounds.